faustlarsen/BeerRoom-Redux/README.md

 ## Setup/Installation Requirements

-* Clone this repository using the command `https://github.com/faustlarsen/beer-room.git`
+* Clone this repository using the command `https://github.com/faustlarsen/BeerRoom-Redux.git.git`

-* `cd beer-room` to get into main directory
+* `cd BeerRoom-Redux` to get into main directory

 * `npm install` to install dependencies